timrichardson/Prime-Ubuntu-18.04/README.md

 Nvidia Prime for Optimus laptops using Ubuntu & lightdm.
 Change hybrid & pure Intel modes without rebooting.
 Based on Ubuntu 18.04's prime-select & bbswitch.

 It is not invasive.
-It requires that you change your display manager, it installs a script and it installs a small background service that does nothing until you change modes.It doesn't touch the kernel, boot arguments, grub or your nvidia drivers.
+It requires that you change your display manager, it installs a script and it installs a small background service that does nothing until you change modes.
+It doesn't touch the kernel, boot arguments, grub or your nvidia drivers.

 Requires lightdm.